-- This is especially true around September when the plant will require 12 hours of darkness per day.
+- This is especially true around September, when the plant requires 12 hours of darkness daily.

 - One way to ensure it gets a good night’s sleep is to move it to a room that can be closed off at night.

-If using a box, remember to cut some air holes along the bottom so the plant can breathe and enjoy breezes.
+If using a box, remember to cut some air holes along the bottom, so the plant can breathe and enjoy the breezes.